rya-sge/access-denied/_posts/2023-09-26-EIP-4844-Proto-Danksharding.md

 The construction of a block becomes a very heavy process in terms of bandwidth  and computation, which is a centralizing force on block builders.

-This kind of tasks can be however done by centralized block builders using  high performance machine, already done due to MEV [[2. domothy.com/blobspace/](https://domothy.com/blobspace/)].
+This kind of task can be, however, done by centralized block builders using  high performance machines, already done due to MEV [[2. domothy.com/blobspace/](https://domothy.com/blobspace/)].

 ## Proto-Danksharding (EIP-4844)